inayet/masjidikhlas-v3/TESTING.md

 ## 🧪 Test Suite Overview

-The project includes a comprehensive testing framework with three main components:
+The project includes a comprehensive testing framework organized in the `scripts/` directory with four main components:

-### 1. Build Tests (`test-build.sh`)
+### 1. Build Tests (`scripts/test-build.sh`)
-Tests the build process and validates output files.
+Tests build process and validates output files.

 **What it tests:**
 - Nix development environment setup